luisbosque/luisbosque.github.com/_posts/2012-07-26-newlocation-info.markdown

 date: 2012-07-26 10:00
 ---

+<strong>UPDATE:</strong> I finally closed this service.
+I was the main user of the service and I didn't need it anymore

 My last personal project is alive.
 Its name: [newlocation.info](http://newlocation.info).

 I had my blog and other stuff in a virtual server but I decided to shut it down.
 I didn't need a entire server for a few things.